 In the past, doctors thought that CoA occurred more often in white people than in other races.
 However, more recent research suggests that differences in the prevalence of CoA may be due to different rates of detection.
 Studies suggest that all races are equally likely to be born with the defect.

 A newborn’s first examination will usually reveal CoA.
-Your baby’s doctor may detect differences in blood pressure between the baby’s upper and lower extremities or hear characteristic sounds of the defect when listening to your baby’s heart.
+Your baby’s doctor may detect differences in blood pressure between the baby’s upper and lower extremities.
+Or they may hear characteristic sounds of the defect when listening to your baby’s heart.

 Common treatments for CoA after birth include balloon angioplasty or surgery.